CHAPTER ONE

 “Why?”

-He touched the side of his face, then bent to look in the driver’s side mirror to see red streaks of blood, stains on his shirt.
-“I can drive,” he said, ans crawled into the jeep, found some wipes and cleaned up.
-From his daypack he pulled out a spare shirt and changed into it when the officer reappeared, tilting her head.
+He touched the side of his face, then bent to look in the driver's side mirror to see red streaks of blood, stains on his shirt.
+“I can drive,” he said, and crawled into the jeep, found some wipes and cleaned up.
+From his daypack he pulled out a spare shirt and changed into it when the officer reappeared.

 His lower lip quivered.
 “I'm m-moving here.”

-“Well,” she said, hesitating, “let me be the first to welcome you to Lundston.
-I’m Officer Mary.”
+“Well,” she paused, appearing to choose her words carefully, “let me be the first to welcome you to Lundston.
+I'm Officer Mary Brentano.”

 “May I see ID please?”

 He fumbled for his wallet and handed her his license.
-“What will happen to the g-guy who shot me?”
+“What will happen to the guy who shot at me?”

-“We'll take ‘im to headquarters and see if it amounts to reckless endangerment.
-Depends.”
-She handed back his license.
+“We'll bring him to headquarters and see if it amounts to reckless endangerment.
+Depends on what we find.”
+She handed back his license, her expression unreadable.

 “We'll see.
 Let's go.”